durucamlikaya/DSA210-FALL-24-PROJECT/README.md

 The results of this analysis could offer meaningful observations about how personal routines and environmental factors impact daily spending behaviors, particularly in a campus setting where options are limited to specific vendors.

-- Code related to my project can be found in
+- Code related to my project can be found in finalcode.ipynb
 - The presentation can be found in https://docs.google.com/presentation/d/1xQR5WUnsheCSNZoUFfqBxDouofJyHl7i92n78sVOTuo/edit?usp=sharing

 # Data Collection and Preprocessing